anthonyimmen/airbnb-clone/README.md

 ## How to Use
 To get a local copy up and running follow these simple steps:
-* Clone the repository -```git clone https://github.com/anthonyimmen/airbnb-clone.git```
+* Clone the repository - ```git clone https://github.com/anthonyimmen/airbnb-clone.git```
 * Install NPM packages - ```npm install```
-* Start the application - ```npm start```
+* Start the application - ```npx expo start -c```

+**Note** - In order to get the application fully working, please add a .env file into the root of the project that contains your EXPO_PUBLIC_CLERK_PUBLISHABLE_KEY.
+For security purposes, I did not include my own.
+By following Simon Grimm's React Native video (see acknowledgements) or following Expo's documentation (also see acknowledgements), you will be able to create that key and then be able to successfully run the application.

-Feel free to fork the repository and submit pull requests with enhancements.
+Lastly, feel free to fork the repository and submit pull requests with enhancements.
 I'm eager to see how this project can evolve with contributions from the developer community!

-#Acknowledgments
+# Acknowledgments
 * React Native documentation - https://reactnative.dev/docs/getting-started
 * Expo documentation - https://docs.expo.dev/
 * Simon Grimm's React Native Airbnb Clone - https://www.youtube.com/watch?v=iWzUZiVoiR0&t=2755s